mrmartineau/zander.wtf/src/pages/uses.md

 - [Bartender](https://www.macbartender.com/): Hide some of those pesky menubar items.
 - [Shottr](https://shottr.cc) - Shottr is a small, fast, human-sized screenshot app built for those who care about pixels.
 It was crafted with Swift, optimized for M1, and is completely free at the moment.
 - [AudioSwitcher](https://apps.apple.com/gb/app/audioswitcher/id561712678) - AudioSwitcher is a menu bar that allows you to switch quickly between all available input and output devices.
-- [Mumu X](https://getmumu.com) - AI driven emoji picker.
-Even though Raycast has a brilliant emoji picker, I use this one when I'm not sure what emoji I want to use.

 This page is featured on [uses.tech](https://uses.tech/).
 If you're reading this and want to see others like it, head on over there to find out more.